 Like many women, as soon as I found out I was pregnant, I went out and bought every book and read every article on pregnancy I could find.
 Negotiating the emotional challenges of pregnancy has been the hardest part for me and the answers I sought were not found in text.
 So, instead of books and articles, I leaned into what makes me feel my best.
 Yoga.
 Pregnant yoga.

 As I have grown through yoga and gained more experience, it has become a way for me to find peace within myself, a peace I hope to pass down to my daughter someday.
 Yoga requires balance on the mat.
 For me, it also creates balance off the mat.
 It feeds my soul and makes me feel grounded.
 It helps me remain physically fit, but it also fills a void I never knew I had.
-It is my happy place.
+Lastly, it is my happy place.
 Yoga is not about getting abs anymore.
 Those are hidden behind the baby growing in my belly.
 It is about creating a healthy mental lifestyle while pregnant.

 Unfortunately, getting upside down while pregnant has garnered as much negative attention as it has positive.
 Quite a few people have made it known to me that they disagree with me practicing yoga while pregnant.
 In the eyes of some, I am a horrible, selfish mother who puts her physical fitness above the health of her baby.
 I would be lying to you if I said being judged in this way does not bother me.
 It does.
 But as I see it, a heathy mother both physically and mentally is a gift to my baby girl so I continue on.